farazfayyaz/birthday-bot/README.md

 *Compare today's date to key-value pairs

-*Request information from the Vonage API to access texting number
+*Request information from the Twilio API to access texting number

 *If current date matches, generate a happy birthday text with the person's name